nicholasdille/container-slides/160_gitlab_ci/010_jobs_and_stages/slides.md

 ---

-## Pro tip: Skip pipeline for push
+## Pro tip 1: Skip pipeline for push

 Sometimes a pipeline run is not desirable